-Neoreaction is a political worldview and intellectual movement based largely on the ideas of Mencius Moldbug.
-Neoreactionary thought can be roughly broken into three major areas:
+Neoreaction was a political worldview and intellectual movement based largely on the ideas of Mencius Moldbug.
+It was most active from 2012 to 2017.

 Understanding Neoreaction requires substantial background reading, and has produced some indispensible work of its own.
 It cannot be understood without familiarity with these works: